ilkome/finapp/README.md

 # 🚀 Features
 - Works offline on all devices (Service Worker): you can see all your data.
 Create, edit and delete transactions.
-- Instant synchronisation between all device (Firebase).
+- Instant synchronization between all device (Firebase).
-- Optimised for mobile and PC.
+- Optimized for mobile and PC.
 - Themes: dark and white.
 - Support multiple currencies with auto conversion.